Travel Team FAQs

 Practices are held at RVC-Byrdhill or RVC-Stonebridge.
 It will depend upon your team and coaching assignment as to where you will practice, but most teams will have practices held at both locations.

-The National, Zonal, Regional and Metro teams begin training in early December with teams beginning tournament competition in January.
-The City teams will begin practicing in January with tournament competition beginning in February.
-The City season will typically conclude the last weekend of April/ first weekend in May.
-Regional and Metro will conclude Memorial Day weekend.
-Zonal teams have the option to conclude their season at AAU National Championships in mid/late June.
+The National, Zonal, State, and Regional teams begin training in early December with teams beginning tournament competition in January.
+The Virginia Youth Volleyball League (VYVL) teams will begin practicing in January with tournament competition beginning in February.
+The VYVL season will typically conclude the last weekend of April/ first weekend in May.
+Regional will conclude Memorial Day weekend.
+Zonal teams have the option to conclude their season Memorial Day Weekend or at AAU National Championships in mid/late June.

 Boys National teams compete through USA Junior National Volleyball Championships in late June or early July.

-The Zonal and National level teams will practice 2-3 times a week.
-The Metro and Regional level teams will practice 2 times a week.
-The City level teams will practice 1-2 times a week.
+The Zonal and National level teams will practice 3 times a week.
+The Regional level teams will practice 2 times a week.
+The Virginia Youth Volleyball League (VYVL) level teams will practice 1-2 times a week.
 Generally, each practice session will last for 1 hour and 45 minutes.
 The earliest practice start time is 4:30 pm and the latest practice start time is 8:00 pm.